KhouryAdib/KhouryAdib/README.md

 # Hi there, I'm Adib Khoury 👋
-![Adib on a tuesday](https://github.com/KhouryAdib/KhouryAdib/blob/main/AdibGitBugs.png) I'm a UX/UI game designer with a passion for creating immersive, interactive experiences.
+![Adib on a tuesday](https://github.com/KhouryAdib/KhouryAdib/blob/main/AdibGitBugs.png) I'm a UX/UI designer and Full Stack Developer with a passion for creating immersive, interactive experiences.
 I'm currently expanding my skillset to include Java backend development, and I'm excited to share my progress and projects with the GitHub community.

 ## About Me